I worked full time as an actor, but also a musician in Los Angeles for about 14 years.

-It took about a minute to win over the crowd, but I did, and the emcee did me a solid by mentioning my name at the end, and
+It took about a minute to win over the crowd, but I did, and the emcee did me a solid by mentioning my name at the end, & he

-letting everyone know I did a new routine each week.
+did let everyone know I did a new routine each week.
 Then he got my name wrong.
 Numbskull.
-Anyway, There was $250 to
+Anyway, There was $500 to

 split for 1st, 2nd, and 3rd place.
 I came in 4th.
 Pretty much the story of my life.
 Even though I did well, I kind of slumped out of

 there and headed to my car.
 A talent scout for a comedy show followed me out, asked me to come down and audition for